Health Professional Responsibilities

 - Help assess the severity of clinical impact and the scale of distribution.

-Assist with Follow-Up
+Assist With Follow-Up

 - Cooperate with recalls and patient notifications.